 Though the majority of coffee history has been dominated by everyone’s favorite caffeinated beverage being made through the use of hot water, cold brew has become increasingly popular in recent years.
-Beyond this, cold brew has a history that is unexpected and surprising.
-It is a subject that is worth looking into in more detail.

 Though it may come as a surprise to many coffee drinkers, the history of cold brew coffee is usually traced back to Japan of the 1600s.
 This style of cold brew is usually referred to as Kyoto-style coffee.
 Its name comes from Japan’s Kyoto region where it originates.
 It is in this region of Japan that we have the earliest record of coffee being made through the cold brew process.